A Universe of Vortices

 And this results in these phenomena:

-The DESI satellite may have seen the evidence.
-The dark energy evolution it measured — phantom behavior at high redshift, a crossing near z \approx 0.5, the return toward w = -1 today — is not what a cosmological constant does.
+The DESI satellite measures dark energy evolution, and detects phantom behavior at high redshift, a crossing near z \approx 0.5, the return toward w = -1 today — is not what a cosmological constant does.
 It is what a bubble that passed through the crust of the previous cycle does.
 The crust parameters (B = 1.88, z_s = 0.63) are the first quantitative fingerprint of whatever came before us.
 See A Universe That Boils and Dark Energy and the Crust.

 Footnotes